secretstartups/handbook/infrastructure/incident-management/index.html.md

 ### When to Contact the Current EOC

 The current EOC can be contacted via the `@sre-oncall` handle in Slack, but please only use this handle in the following scenarios.
-1. You are unable to declare an incident and/or need assistance in [reporting an incident](/handbook/engineering/infrastructure/incident-management/#reporting-an-incident).
-1. You need assistance in halting the depolyment pipeline. note: this can also be accomplished by [reporting an incident](/handbook/engineering/infrastructure/incident-management/#reporting-an-incident) and labeling it as `~severity::2`.
+1. You need assistance in halting the depolyment pipeline. note: this can also be accomplished by [Reporting an Incident](/handbook/engineering/infrastructure/incident-management/#reporting-an-incident) and labeling it as `~severity::2`.
+1. You are conducting a production change via our [Change Management](/handbook/engineering/infrastructure/change-management/) process and as a required step need to seek the approval of the EOC.
 1. For all other concerns please see the [Getting Assistance](/handbook/engineering/infrastructure/team/reliability/#getting-assistance) section.

+The EOC will respond as soon as they can to the usage of the `@sre-oncall` handle in Slack, but depending on circumstances, may not be immediately available.
+If it is an emergency and you need an immediate response, please see the [Reporting an Incident](/handbook/engineering/infrastructure/incident-management/#reporting-an-incident) section.

 ### Reporting an Incident